Solutions - Topics, Books, FAQs

 • This chapter is a part of the physical chemistry and it is very important from the numerical point of view.
 The theory part is less but you simply need to work with the formulas and questions of this chapter.

-• You must have completely memorized all the formulas and must have the very good hold in solving the numericals.
+• You must have completely memorized all the formulas and must have a very good grasp of solving the numerical problems.

-• Usually, this chapter is liked by most of the students as it is very easy and straightforward.
-This chapter holds a good weight ok marks in Boards exams as well as in competitive exams like JEE and NEET.
+• Usually, most of the students like this chapter as it is very easy and straightforward.
+This chapter holds a good weight ok marks in board exams as well as in competitive exams like JEE and NEET.

 Prescribed Books for Solutions

-For this chapter, first, you need to finish the theory thoroughly from class 12th NCERT book and then simultaneously solve the examples and questions given in the book.
+For this chapter, first, you need to finish the important topics of solutions class 12 thoroughly from the class 12th NCERT book and then simultaneously solve the examples and questions given in the book.
 Apart from this, if you want to prepare for the advanced level for competitive exams like JEE and NEET, you must prepare from the books - O.P.
 Tandon and R.C Mukherjee.
 Meanwhile, in the preparation, you must continuously write the mock tests for the depth of knowledge.
-Our platform will help you to provide with the variety of questions for deeper knowledge with the help of videos, articles and mock tests.
+Our platform will help you to provide a variety of questions for deeper knowledge with the help of videos, articles and mock tests.

 Articles